Why Google Trends is one of the best keyword research & SEO tools

 Step 4: Benchmarking internal performance

-Finally, after we’ve consistently created content on the carnivore diet for a period of time, we can measure our results.
+Finally, after consistently creating content on the carnivore diet for a period of time, Google Trends can help measure the results.

-Let’s imagine two years have passed and we want to understand how well our site grew in the past year compared to the growth in carnivore diet more broadly.
+Imagine two years have passed and you want to understand how well your site grew in the past year compared to the growth in carnivore diet more broadly.

-To do this, we can compare the Google Trends data with our internal analytics and calculate whether we’re under or over-performing the overall market’s growth (for argument’s sake, imagine we launched in 2022).
+To do this, simply compare the Google Trends data with your internal analytics and calculate whether you're under or over-performing the overall market’s growth (for argument’s sake, imagine you launched in 2022).

-If we want a more specific answer, we can download the raw CSV data and compare the average interest from October 1, 2023 to September 30, 2024 against the previous period.
+If you want a more specific answer, then download the raw CSV data and compare the average interest from October 1, 2023 to September 30, 2024 against the previous period.
 Doing this returns 64.77 and 33.72 respectively, or approximately 92% growth YoY.

 Glimpse automatically calculates this growth rate for every query, in addition to the absolute monthly search volume:

-Now, we can compare our internal data against this growth calculation to gauge our performance.
+Next, compare the internal data against this growth calculation to gauge your performance.

-For instance, if traffic for our carnivore diet-related content is flat, or up only 50% YoY, then we know we’re underperforming.
-On the other hand, if traffic is up 200%, then we know we’re outperforming the market and capturing demand more effectively than other sources.
+For instance, if traffic for your carnivore diet-related content is flat, or up only 50% YoY, then you know you're underperforming.
+On the other hand, if traffic is up 200%, then you know you're outperforming the market and capturing demand more effectively than other sources.

 Try it yourself: Compare the growth in Google search interest for your core keywords against your internal analytics to benchmark your performance.